The Gambling Act 2005 changed the law on gambling. It covers three types of licence:

 - Register small societies lotteries.

-The Act says that (except in the case of tracks) only people who hold, or have applied for, an operating licence from the Gambling Commission may apply to the council for a premises licence.
+Only people who hold, or have applied for, an operating licence from the Gambling Commission may apply to the council for a premises licence.
+The exception is the case of tracks.

-If you have any queries or questions regarding the Gambling Act 2005 please contact us.
+If you have any queries regarding the Gambling Act 2005 please contact us.